sowcow/fallout-dialogs/README.md

 - Also sometimes there is warning saying "ids collision" when it comes to messages parsing and maybe it looses some information there
 - Possibly sorting svgs by size is the way to select most informative ones, also showing number of nodes and connections near the name could be of use
 - I used Fixed Editions for Russian F1,F2 and older generated English F1 is possibly GOG
+- I got same content for F2 GOG and Restoration Project, probably there is no error